K-arch27/ramroot-btrfs/README.rst

 =======
-ramroot
+ramroot-btrfs
 =======

 Run Linux entirely from RAM!
-This is customizable mkinitcpio_ hook that completely loads the root file system to a zram partition during the initramfs_ boot stage.
+This is customizable mkinitcpio_ hook that completely loads the root file system to a zram partition formatted in Btrfs during the initramfs_ boot stage.